 Average Purchase of $590,000 by Large Holders

 On the surface, these investors realized significant profits, once again writing a wealth myth in the MEME track.
-However, from the average initial purchase amount of the addresses, it is clear that the top 1,000 addresses are indeed large holders with generous spending, with an average initial purchase amount of about $591,000.
+However, from the average initial purchase amount of the addresses, it is clear that the top 1,000 addresses are indeed large holders who are generous with their investments, with an average initial purchase amount of about $591,000.
 This amount is significantly different from other MEME tokens.

 Nearly 40% of Large Holders Have a Cost Price Below $15

-From the overall purchase cost distribution of large holders, the most common purchase price range is around $3.1, within half an hour after the token's issuance.
+From the overall distribution of large holders' purchase costs, the most common purchase price range is around $3.1, within half an hour after the token's issuance.
 The next most common range is between $5 and $10.
-The proportion of initial purchase costs below $15 accounts for about 38.8% of the total analysis sample.
-Additionally, the initial purchase addresses between $45 and $65 account for about 28%.
+Approximately 38.8% of the initial purchase costs were below $15.
+Additionally, the most common initial purchase addresses were between $45 and $65, accounting for about 28%.

-Overall, the first purchase of tokens by these large holders constitutes 44% of the total holdings, with 7.7% of large holders choosing to make a single purchase.
+Overall, the first purchase of these large holders accounted for 44% of their total holdings, with 7.7% of large holders choosing to make a single purchase.

 Moreover, nearly 10% of large holders invested over $1 million in a single purchase at the first opportunity.
 This is quite different from traditional MEME coins.
-However, the initial purchase cost of these super large holders is not low, with an average cost of about $46, and the distribution time is mostly on the 19th.
-This group of large holders may represent the investment logic of the main players, as even when faced with a token issued by the U.S. president, they still took a day to make decision analyses and entered the market at a price that many considered not low.
+However, the initial purchase cost of these super large holders is not low either, with an average cost of about $46, and the majority of them made their purchases on the 19th.
+This group of large holders may represent the investment logic of the main players, as they still took a day to analyze and make decisions even when facing a token issued by the U.S. president, entering at a price that many considered not low.

-In terms of selling prices, the most common initial selling price range is between $65 and $70, with 17.8% of addresses selling for the first time in this price range.
-The next most common selling range is between $40 and $50.
-Overall, the total amount spent by these top addresses for their initial purchases is about $428 million, while the total amount from their initial sales is about $1.06 billion, resulting in an overall initial selling profit of 2.47 times.
+In terms of selling prices, the most common initial selling price range was between $65 and $70, with 17.8% of addresses selling for the first time in this price range.
+The next most common selling range was between $40 and $50.
+Overall, these top addresses spent a total of approximately $428 million on their initial purchases, with a total selling amount of about $1.06 billion, resulting in an overall initial selling profit of 2.47 times.

-Additionally, about 28% of addresses did not sell after buying, with an average holding cost of $23.45 and a total initial purchase amount of about $67 million.
+Additionally, about 28% of addresses did not sell after buying, with these large holder addresses having an average holding cost of $23.45 and an initial total purchase amount of about $67 million.

-From a time perspective, 56% of addresses made purchases on the first day, with most addresses buying immediately after the token was issued.
+From a timing perspective, 56% of addresses made their purchases on the first day, with most addresses buying right after the token was issued.

 Regarding selling times, most large holders made their first sale on the 19th.
 From the big data on holding times, these large holders had an average holding time of about 7.5 hours.